LeBron James Gives Support to Wallace’s Black Lives Matter Car

 Just six days ago, James had another dust-up with Fox News host Laura Ingraham.

-That came after James had a strong reaction to the words of Saints quarterback Drew Brees last week, when Brees came out against NFL players kneeling for the national anthem.
+That came after James had a strong reaction to the words of New Orleans Saints quarterback Drew Brees last week when Brees came out against NFL players kneeling for the national anthem.
 Brees later apologized for his comments.

 James wrote on Twitter, in response to Brees, “Is it still surprising at this point.
 Sure isn’t!
 You literally still don’t understand why (Colin Kaepernick) was kneeling on one knee??”

-James again lashed out on Thursday, this time at Fox News host Laura Ingraham, an old nemesis.
+James again lashed out on Thursday at Ingraham, an old nemesis.
 Ingraham defended Brees’ right to his own opinion.

 Speaking on her show, Ingraham said, “He’s allowed to have his view about what kneeling and the flag means to him.”